 Sustainability: To answer the demands for convenience foods without the environmental burden of packaging waste—plus eliminating the frustration of finding a spoon for your yogurt cup—Eco-Tensil has created SpoonLidz.
 As the name indicates, the lid of the product folds up into a spoon.
 The spoon is printed with soy-based inks and can be recycled.

 Single Serve: Single-serve containers are popular with consumers because they’re both easy-to-use and disposable.
-One area that has seen some interesting developments is single serve alcoholic beverages, both wine and pre-mixed cocktails.
+One area that has seen some interesting developments is single-serve alcoholic beverages, both wine, and pre-mixed cocktails.
 The theory is that drinkers don’t always want to open a full bottle of wine, mix their own drinks, or have all the ingredients to craft a cocktail on hand.
 Daily’s Cocktails released a collection of single-serve cocktails to complement their popular frozen cocktails.
 Their single-serve ready to drink drinks come in resealable bottles ready for pouring, or drinking directly out of the container.

-Easy Prep: More consumers are cooking at home, but they’re also creating meals from a combination of home prepared and pre-prepared choices.
-Sirane, a company which creates food packaging solutions, recently released the Sira-Cook Supreme bag, which is a ready-meal package that can be cooked in different ways: in the oven, on the barbecue, hotplate, or griddle.
+Easy Prep: More consumers are cooking at home, but they’re also creating meals from a combination of home-prepared and pre-prepared choices.
+Sirane, a company that creates food packaging solutions, recently released the Sira-Cook Supreme bag, which is a ready-meal package that can be cooked in different ways: in the oven, on the barbecue, hotplate, or griddle.
 For brand owners, this means the ability to offer a product with flexible prep options, so if, for example, a consumer buys a chicken to barbecue, they can stick in the oven if it rains.